KolaczykResearch/TempMotifOnStatCitationNets/README.md

 *  Run `run.sh` to obtain motif counts.
 *  Run `Code/plot_motif_counts_bar_error.R/` to plot Figure 1 and 2.

-To report bugs encountered in running the code, please contact Xiaojing Zhu at xiaojzhu@bu.edu
+For issues encountered in running the code, please contact Xiaojing Zhu at xiaojzhu@bu.edu